peteroupc/peteroupc.github.io/colorgen.md

 Again, to reduce processing, the image can be resized before the histogram binning begins.

+**Notes:**

-**Note:** Reducing the number of colors in an image usually involves finding that image's dominant colors and either applying a "nearest neighbor" approach (replacing that image's colors with their [nearest dominant colors](#Color_Difference_and_Nearest_Colors)) or applying a ["dithering"](https://en.wikipedia.org/wiki/Dither) technique.
-However, dithering is outside the scope of this article.
+- Reducing the number of colors in an image usually involves finding that image's dominant colors and either&mdash;
+    - applying a "nearest neighbor" approach (replacing that image's colors with their [nearest dominant colors](#Color_Difference_and_Nearest_Colors)), or
+    - applying a ["dithering"](https://en.wikipedia.org/wiki/Dither) technique (especially to reduce undesirable color "banding" in certain cases), which is outside the scope of this document, however.
+- Finding the number of _unique_ colors in an image is equivalent to storing those colors as keys in a hash table, then counting the number of keys stored this way.
+(How to implement hash tables is beyond the scope of this page.)

 <a id=Color_Mixture></a>
 ## Color Mixture